monome/crow-m4l/README.md

 Open `Max` > `Options` > `File Preferences` > highlight `User Library` > the rightmost icon in the bottom bar should illuminate.
 Clicking this icon will open the User Library folder, where you can drop the `crow_max` folder.

 If you are performing an update of an existing `crow_max` installation, you can simply allow the system to replace the existing files.
-If you somehow have previous **beta** crow files in your User Library (or anywhere along your Max search path), please delete them and start fresh with `crow_max`.
+If you have previous crow files in your User Library (or anywhere along your Max search path), please delete them and start fresh with `crow_max`.

 Restart Max and you should be able to instantiate the `crow` abstraction as a regular object!